Donald Trump’s Approval Rating Is Now The Lowest It’s Ever Been

 Similarly, Trump faced another bad week this week, with his much-maligned handling of Arizona Senator John McCain’s death.
 He was also explicitly not invited to the Senator’s funeral, and at Friday’s memorial service at the Capitol, Vice President Mike Pence will speak on behalf of the administration, rather than Trump.

-Further, Trump has been unblocking Twitter users whom he previously blocked, following a court order that ruled his blocking of Twitter users unconstitutional.
+Further, Trump has been unblocking Twitter users who he previously blocked, following a court order that ruled his blocking of Twitter users unconstitutional.
 It is not clear how many people he blocked; as reported by the Inquisitr, the number could well be in the thousands.
 Meanwhile, some unblocked users are using their newfound status to take digs at the POTUS.

 In other bad news for Trump, two of his biggest political adversaries are enjoying higher approval ratings than he is.
 As The Birmingham News reports, 63 percent of Americans support Mueller’s investigation.
 Meanwhile, 64 percent think Trump should not fire Attorney General Jeff Sessions – something that Trump has broadly hinted that he’s thinking about doing.